pfoser/tutorial-express-leaflet/README.md

 ```
 express <project_name> --no-view
 ```

-This creates the following structure
+creating the following project structure.

 ![project_structure](images/project_structure.png).

 This first express application uses basic html to embed Javascript.
-Application 2 now uses Pug, which is a template engine for Node to write html.
-It uses a simplified syntax that compiles to HTML.
-It makes for  more reusable and readable code.
+Application 2 now uses Pug (formerly known as Jade), which is a template engine for Node to write html.
+It uses a simplified syntax that compiles to HTML and creates reusable and more readable code.
 Check out this nice [Pug overview and tutorial](https://www.sitepoint.com/a-beginners-guide-to-pug/).

 A simple modification to the above express statement creates project that uses Pug templating instead of simple html.